Jonathan-Heaney/opera_sql/readme.md

 - In terms of language learning: prioritize Italian above all else, followed by German, followed by French.

 Most composers maintain similar styles throughout their careers, so by focusing on these few operas by these composers, one could cover an extremely high percentage of all the composers/works that one would be expected to know.

+#### To get good at writing operas, you need to write a lot of them.

+Opera is a difficult medium for composition.
+A composer has to consider the plot, character development, lyrics, melody, orchestration, and on and on.
+Given the demands, it's perhaps not surprising that most composers don't write a hit opera on their first try.
+The most popular opera by a composer who wrote only one is Beethoven's _Fidelio_, with 748 performances.
+It's the 36th-most-popular (and Beethoven re-wrote it so many times over the course of many years that it almost can't count as the first try).

+Some more statistics to put this in perspective:

+- Verdi, Mozart, and Puccini, the most-performed composers, wrote, respectively, 28, 21, and 13 operas.
+- All composers with over 1,000 performances overall wrote at least 3 operas.
+- For the top 10 composers, the mean number of operas written was 19.
+Only Bizet (4) and Tchaikovsky (8) were in single digits.

+The caveat that this dataset doesn't include all written works, only performed works, strengthens this argument.
+Some composers may have written even more pieces, but they are so forgotten that they received 0 performances in this period.

+#### The gender distribution is maybe even more extreme than expected.